Authentic Lessons for 21st Century Learning

 • Which of today’s strategies do you plan to implement in your classroom?
 Why?

-• Are these strategies likely to be effective in promoting discourse?
+• How can these strategies be effective in promoting discourse?
 Explain.

-• How might you modify these strategies to work with your students?
+• How can you modify these strategies to work with your students?
 Explain.

 Encourage participants to record their responses on the back of the Note Catcher handout, if they wish.